Turn on suggestions

 It’s great to be insured against the misfortunes that can happen in life, but if you’re spending too much on insurance at the expense of things like saving and paying down debt, that could be a problem, Scaturro says.

-Being “insurance poor” is a condition that afflicts people who buy more insurance than makes financial sense.
+Being “insurance poor” is a condition that afflicts people who buy more insurance or a more expensive product than makes financial sense.
 Such people may be well-protected financially against bad things happening, but they may not be positioning themselves well enough to take advantage of good things, like raising a family and living a long life.

 “Let’s say you want a life insurance policy to replace your income for 20 years.
-If you make a good income, maybe you get a recommendation for $2 million in coverage, which you can’t afford,” Scaturro says.
-“Instead of buying it, you should be paying down debt or building up savings rather than being overinsured and savings poor.
+If you make a good income, maybe you get a recommendation for a coverage amount you can’t afford,” Scaturro says.
+“It would be best to get a budget-friendly policy in place that has an adequate coverage amount and direct your extra cash towards increasing savings for emergencies and paying down debts.”

 Ultimately, you’ll have to decide how much money you’re able to direct each month toward a financial backup plan for your family.

 Sean Scaturro is a CERTIFIED FINANCIAL PLANNER™ practitioner and serves as USAA’s director of life and health insurance advice.
 He joined USAA in 2006 and has served members previously as a wealth manager and a practice management consultant.
-He has 15 years of financial services experience.
 Prior to joining USAA, Sean worked in commercial insurance focusing on workers’ compensation, group health insurance and other financial services.